incheon-time-traveler/incheon-time-traveler.github.io/_posts/2025-08-12-[Internship] Build an Agentflow with Flowsie.md

 [Practice this tutorial via the official docs](https://docs.flowiseai.com/tutorials/agentic-rag#step-2-adding-query-validation)

-### Difference between Agentic RAG and General RAG
+### Difference between Agentic RAG and Standard RAG
 An Agentic RAG system enhances a standard RAG system with several key capabilities:

 1. Query Validation & Categorization: It first analyzes the user's input to understand its intent.